vcjain/jenkins_tomcat_demo/README.md

 ### Deploying using SCP command
 - Add SSH Agent plugin
 - Add  Tomcat server private key (.pem file) as Jenkins credential
+- Create a Jenkins pipeline Job
+- Define a parameter as name TOMCAT_IP, as this is used in Jenkinsfile

 ### Deploying using Container Plugin
 - Add Deploy to Container Plugin